zulip/zulip/docs/production/security-model.md

   messages when a message contains a link to an image.
 You can control this using the `INLINE_IMAGE_PREVIEW` setting.

+* Zulip may make outgoing HTTP connections to other servers in a number of cases:

+  * Outgoing webhook bots (creation of which can be restricted)
+  * Inline image previews in messages (enabled by default, but can be disabled)
+  * Inline webpage previews and embeds (must be configured to be enabled)
+  * Twitter message previews (must be configured to be enabled)
+  * BigBlueButton and Zoom API requests (must be configured to be enabled)
+  * Mobile push notifications (must be configured to be enabled)

-* A Zulip server can make outgoing HTTP requests through features like outgoing webhooks and embedded video previews.
-End users have (limited) control the content of these HTTP requests.
-As a result, Zulip supports routing these outgoing requests [through Smokescreen][smokescreen-setup] to ensure that Zulip cannot be used to execute [SSRF attacks][SSRF] against other systems on an internal corporate network.
+* Notably, these first 3 features give end users (limited) control to cause the Zulip server to make HTTP requests on their behalf.
+As a result, Zulip supports routing all outgoing outgoing HTTP requests [through Smokescreen][smokescreen-setup] to ensure that Zulip cannot be used to execute [SSRF attacks][SSRF] against other systems on an internal corporate network.
 The default Smokescreen configuration